chartsquared/C-2/README.md

 ## ChartUIE-8K

 The ChartUIE-8K (Chart User Interaction Emulation) evaluation set can be found in the `ChartUIE_8K/UIE_evaluation_set` directory.
+Every file in the set follows the naming convention `uie_sample_{idx}_{word_count}_{sub_idx}.yaml`, where `idx` refers to the sample index, `word_count` indicates the number of words (either 50 or 100), and `sub_idx` is an additional index for multiple variations of each `idx` sample.
 The underlying data sets corresponding to each query is located in the `ChartUIE_8K/data` directory.
 It includes .csv and .json files.
 The range of different chart types and topics used are mentioned in `chart_topics.yaml` and `chart_types.yaml` files.
-The license for each data is documented in `{index}_info.yaml` for each data index.
+The license for each data is documented in `{idx}_info.yaml` for each data index.
 This repository was made under non-profit academic use.
-Users of this repository should consider the license documented in `{index}_info.yaml`.
+Users of this repository should consider the license documented in `{idx}_info.yaml`.
 <!--
 ## ChartAgent